How To Meal Prep Before Planned Surgery

 If you or a loved one will be having surgery soon, here are some meal prep tips to help improve the recovery process.

-What To Eat After Surgery
+What to Eat After Surgery

 Additionally, if you’re going to be taking any prescription medications, be sure to ask your pharmacist if any foods will interact negatively with your pills.
-For example, some common foods that interfere with medications include grapefruit juice, leafy green vegetables and salt substitutes.
+For example, some common foods that interfere with medications include grapefruit juice, leafy green vegetables, and salt substitutes.

-In general, it’s a good idea to avoid processed foods post-surgery, as they tend to have a lot of fat, sugar, salt and chemical additives.
+In general, it’s a good idea to avoid processed foods post-surgery, as they tend to have a lot of fat, sugar, salt, and chemical additives.
 Eat plenty of fiber to prevent constipation, a common after-surgery complaint.
-You can get the necessary fiber from fruits, vegetables, whole grains and cereal.
+You can get the necessary fiber from fruits, vegetables, whole grains, and cereal.

 How to Meal Prep: The Basics

 • Start by making a calendar to plan out your meals for the week.
-Use your favorite recipes—there are some special recipes for easy meal-prep that you can find online, but there’s nothing wrong with using your old favorites.
+Use your favorite recipes — there are some special recipes for easy meal prep that you can find online, but there’s nothing wrong with using your old favorites.

 • Pick one day to make all your meals for the week.
 Most people prefer Sunday.